buhrmi/buhrmi/README.md

 # Hi there

 I'm a a web developer working in real estate.
-In my spare time I like to travel and stream [DJ sets on Twitch](https://twitch.tv/einbuhrmi).

 ## Work Projects